upduarte1/ECGClassificador/README.md

    streamlit run main.py
    ```

-4. Access the app in your browser (default: http://localhost:8501).
+4. Access the app in your browser.
 5. Log in using authorized credentials.
 6. Upload the ECG CSV file and begin classification.